jhou2/docs.review.ninja/github-scope/index.md

  	write:org allows an application to publicize and unpublicize an organization membership.

-Please refer to [GitHub's API documentation](https://developer.github.com/v3/oauth/#scopes) as well for more information.
+Please refer to [GitHub's API documentation](https://developer.github.com/v3/oauth/#scopes) for more information.